 Ed Tompkins, CFP®

-In 1991, after serving four years as a United States Army Infantry officer, he began his financial services career in Seattle, becoming insurance licensed.
-In 1996, Ed passed the Certified Financial Planner™ board certification exams earning a Series 7 Securities (or stock broker’s) license and the CFP designation.
+After serving four years as a United States Army Infantry officer, Ed began his financial services career in Seattle in 1991, becoming insurance licensed that year.
+In 1993 he passed Series 7 Securities (or stock broker’s) licensing exams and then spent the next three years completing the coursework to become a Certified Financial Planner™ earning the CFP designation in 1996 after passing the national board certification exams.
 A retirement and asset management specialist, Ed works extensively with retired people and those planning their transition to retirement.

 Ed holds a bachelor’s degree in history from the University of Vermont.
 Having spent seven years living in Europe and Latin America, he is fluent in both German and Spanish.
 He has been active in the soccer and ice hockey communities as an athlete, board member and youth coach.
 The best thing he’s done for himself is marry his wife of more than 25 years with whom he’s raised two wonderful daughters.
 They live in Bozeman where they enjoy exploring Montana’s wild places under backpacks, in a canoe or raft and with fly rod in hand.

 Investing, when it looks the easiest, is at its hardest.
 When just about everyone heavily invested is doing well, it is hard for others to resist jumping in.
 But a market relentlessly rising in the face of challenging fundamentals is the riskiest environment of all.”